MrClock8163/Instrumentman/docs/commands/protocoltest/geocom.rst

-GeoCom
+GeoCOM
 ======

-The GeoCom protocol test suite runs commands from all GeoCom subsystems, to see what part of the protocol might be usable on the instrument.
+The GeoCOM protocol test suite runs commands from all GeoCOM subsystems, to see what part of the protocol might be usable on the instrument.

 .. note::